Intersecting Surface Defects and Two-Dimensional CFT: M2-Brane Surface Defects

+The brane configuration that realizes this half-supersymmetric surface defect is given in \autoref{tab:m2defect}.
 The M2-brane endings on $n_\text{f}$ M5-branes are labeled by a representation $\mathcal{R}$ of $SU(n_\text{f})$.
 The M5$^\prime$-branes are codimension two defects for the M5-branes that encode the flavor symmetries of the four-dimensional $\cN=2$ theory and that are realized by the punctures on the Riemann surface~\cite{Gaiotto:2009we}.\footnote{The Riemann surface lies along $(x^7,x^{11})$.}